-Witness fees are exclusively governed by the witness fee statute, 28 U.S.C. § 1821 - Per Diem And Mileage Generally; Subsistence (because of its length, it is provided as an endnote to this Guide).
-The statute specifically allows the following for witnesses providing testimony in U.S. Courts - which includes deponents.
+Witness fees are exclusively governed by the witness fee statute, 28 U.S.C. § 1821 - Per Diem And Mileage Generally; Subsistence (because of its length, it is provided as an endnote to this Guide).i The statute specifically allows the following for witnesses providing testimony in U.S. Courts - which includes deponents.
 The major provisions, followed by the clerk, include:

 - An attendance fee of \$40 per day for each day's attendance, as well as an attendance fee for travel time to and from the place of testimony.
 The clerk reads "each day's attendance" to mean the actual deposition, hearing (patent Markman hearing, for example), or trial testimony day.
 For example, for an appearance by an employee as a corporate representative of a Colorado company located in the Front Range at a five-day jury trial where the employee testified only on the 3rd day of the jury trial, the clerk will award \$40 for one day of trial testimony. - "Common carrier" travel expenses, by a means of transportation reasonably utilized, using the shortest practical route.
 The statute notably requires the witness to use a common carrier "at the most economical rate reasonably available" and to provide a receipt.
-The clerk reads the statute to mean economy class on a non-luxury airline, train, or bus service.23 Change fees,
+The clerk reads the statute to mean economy class on a non-luxury airline, train, or bus service.23 Change fees, upgrades, pillows, etc., will not be awarded, but meals will, with a receipt, in light of the rule providing a "subsistence allowance" within the per diem limits for federal employees.

 23 While still true that Fed.
 R. Civ.
-P. 45 compels out-of-state witnesses to provide testimony only within 100 miles of their residence, place of business, etc., and more than likely cannot be compelled to travel to this district, practical realities of modern litigation convince the clerk to award reasonable "common carrier" (i.e., airfare) expenses.
-See Rule 45 Committee Note on Rules - 2013 Amendment for another perspective on compelling witness appearance:
+P. 45 compels out-of-state witnesses to provide testimony only within 100 miles of their residence, place of business, etc., and more than likely cannot be compelled to travel to this district, practical realities of modern litigation convince the clerk to award reasonable